spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/11-monitoring.md

 The Data Flow 2.x metrics architecture is designed around the [Micrometer](https://micrometer.io/) library, which is a vendor-neutral application metrics facade.
 It provides a simple facade over the instrumentation clients for the most popular monitoring systems.
 See the [Micrometer documentation](https://micrometer.io/docs) for the list of supported monitoring systems.
 Starting with Spring Boot 2.0, Micrometer is the instrumentation library that powers the delivery of application metrics from Spring Boot.
 Spring Integration provides [additional integration](https://docs.spring.io/spring-integration/docs/current/reference/html/#micrometer-integration) to expose metrics around message rates and errors, which is critical to the monitoring of deployed streams.

 All the Spring Cloud Stream App Starters are configured to support two of the most popular monitoring systems, Prometheus and InfluxDB.
 You can declaratively select which monitoring system to use.
 If you do not use Prometheus or InfluxDB, you can customize the App starters to use a different monitoring system as well as include your preferred Micrometer monitoring system library in your own custom applications.
-To help you get started monitoring atreams, Data Flow provides [Grafana](https://grafana.com/) Dashboards that you can install and customize for your needs.
+To help you get started monitoring streams, Data Flow provides [Grafana](https://grafana.com/) Dashboards that you can install and customize for your needs.

 The following image shows the general architecture of how applications are monitored: